 Number of tasks requested per node: The value assigned to the --ntasks-per-node option is the number of tasks that are requested for allocation from each compute node on the cluster.
 In the current cluster example, it can be 1 to 4 tasks.
-A resource allocation request for 5 tasks per compute node with --ntasks-per-node results in a similar output on this cluster running a single compute node with 4-cores.
+A resource allocation request for 5 tasks per compute node with --ntasks-per-node fails on this cluster running a single compute node with 4-cores.
 It gives an output like:

 '''

-[fred@basecm10 ~]$ salloc --ntasks-per-node=5 mpirun hello salloc: Requested partition configuration not available now salloc: Pending job allocation 575 salloc: job 575 queued and waiting for resources
+[fred@bright90 ~]$ salloc --ntasks-per-node=5 mpirun hello salloc: error: Job submit/allocate failed: Requested node configuration is not available salloc: Job allocation 575 has been revoked.

 '''